christopher-besch/homepage/src/articles/15_docker_cron/docker_cron.md

 ---
 type: article
-title: "The Bitter Feeling of Technial Compromises"
+title: "The Bitter Feeling of Technical Compromises"
 description: "
 My very personal troubles dealing with compromises, explained at an example of docker_cron with Renovate.